 Don’t rush to pay off your mortgage…or buy a house with cash.

 As with nearly everything in life, there’s an opportunity cost that comes with each decision we make.
 Whether you share the urge to live without a mortgage or simply aren’t sure where else to put extra cash, realize prepaying your mortgage isn’t always a good idea.
-Especially with rates so low, using the money from selling your business to pay off your mortgage early might be a mistake.
+If you have a low interest rate, using the money from selling your business to pay off your mortgage early might be a mistake.

 As interest rates rise, it may be more difficult for new buyers to take advantage of the leverage spread.
 The opposite is also true: the lower the interest rate on the loan, the more advantageous it can be to get a mortgage and invest cash in the market.